carbon-language/carbon-lang/llvm/docs/LangRef.rst

    Allow Reciprocal - Allow optimizations to use the reciprocal of an argument rather than perform division.

+``contract``
+   Allow floating-point contraction (e.g. fusing a multiply followed by an addition into a fused multiply-and-add).

 ``fast``
    Fast - Allow algebraically equivalent transformations that may dramatically change results in floating point (e.g. reassociate).
 This